-Although the above-mentioned changes resulted in more reliable estimates, data for 1980 and later in this report are not completely comparable to data for the fourth quarter 1979 and previous quarters, as published in Housing Vacancies reports, series H-111, Nos.
+Although the above mentioned changes resulted in more reliable estimates, data for 1980 and later in this report are not completely comparable to data for the fourth quarter 1979 and previous quarters, as published in Housing Vacancies reports, series H-111, Nos.
 1 to 79-Q4.
 Furthermore, unrevised data prior to 1990 were not completely comparable to 1990 data and beyond, due to the inclusion of year-round vacant mobile homes, beginning in the first quarter 1990.
 Thus, particular caution should be observed in drawing conclusions about trends that extend from before 1980 to 1980 and beyond, and also trends from before 1990 to 1990 and later.
-For comparative purposes, 1979 data in this report were revised to incorporate all changes made in 1980, and 1989 data were revised to incorporate all changes made in 1979 data are provided to show the magnitude of the various changes.
+For comparative purposes, 1979 data in this report were revised to incorporate all changes made in 1980, and 1989 data were revised to incorporate all changes made in 1990.
+Unrevised 1989 and 1979 data are provided to show the magnitude of the various changes.

-Vacancy Rates for Characteristics in Historical Tables 3 and 4

-Vacancy rates in historical tables 3 and 4 are based in part on forecasts of occupied housing units.
-These forecasts are periodically revised to incorporate more recent data and improved forecasting procedures.
-In fourth quarter 2013, historical tables 3 and 4 were updated to include the most recent AHS data.
+Vacancy Rates for Characteristics in Historical Tables 3 and 4 to include the most recent AHS data.
 Beginning in 2013, the first quarter 2013 data are based on data from the 2011 AHS.
 Beginning in 2015, the first quarter 2015 data are based on data from the 2013 AHS.
 Beginning in 2017, first quarter 2017 data are based on data from the 2015 AHS.
 Beginning in the first quarter 2019, data are based on data from the 2017 AHS.
-Beginning in the first quarter 2019, data are based on data from the 2017 AHS.
-Beginning in the first quarter 2019 AHS.
-Beginning in the first quarter 2021, data are based on data from the 2019 AHS.
-Beginning in the first quarter 2023, data are based on data from the 2021 AHS.